Recommendations

 Scolton Manor Museum

-Behind the manor house, the Pembrokeshire Beekeeping Centre comprises the Pine Tree Apiary with live hives for training beekeepers; a beehive exhibition, presenting award-winning displays about the lives of bees; and the Honey Kitchen.
+Behind the manor house, the Pembrokeshire Beekeeping Centre comprises the Woodland Apiary with live hives for trainee beekeepers, a beehive exhibition – which includes a live 'bee-cam' transmitting from inside one of the hives – and the Honey Kitchen.

 St Fagans National Museum of History

 The parkland at St Fagans is a sanctuary for birds, bats and woodland animals and there are also native breeds of livestock you can visit on site, as well as snail- and bird-spotting activities on offer.
-St Fagans is particularly known for its beloved sheep and during the spring keeps viewers up to date on live action from the lambing shed with #lambcam.
+St Fagans is particularly known for its beloved sheep and regularly offers wool weaving activities.

 National Horseracing Museum